Every pilot wants to be on the glide path and have a perfect landing.

 Why do many pilots struggle to maintain the glideslope on VFR flights?

-If a pilot struggles to maintain the glideslope, then there is a likelihood the pilot has entered the final with a very high altitude.
+If a pilot struggles to maintain the glideslope, then there is a likelihood the pilot has entered the final at a very high altitude.

-Having a high altitude on the final is safer than being low on the final.
+Having a high altitude on the final is safer than low on the last.

 While a pilot turns final from the base, multiple other factors can change the airplane’s attitude.